Effect of High-Intensity Transcranial Alternating Current Stimulation on Gambling Disorder: A Randomized Controlled Trial (HITACSRCT-GD)

 Detailed Description

-Gambling disorder is become a major social and public health problem in China.
-Executive-control dysfunction is the main symptom of behavioral addiction like gambling disorder.
-Previous studies have demonstrated the relationship between cognitive dysfunction and prefrontal-ventral striatum pathway.
-Studies have shown that abnormal phase synchronization and phase-amplitude coupling (PAC) induced the impairment of cognition, and transcranial Alternating Current Stimulation (tACS) could improve executive-control function by adjusting the abnormal synchronization.
-However, it has not been verified among gambling disorder patients.
-The investigators assume that tACS could improve gambling disorder patients' executive-control function by adjusting the synchronization patterns and enhancing the functional connectivity of the prefrontal-ventral striatum pathway.
-This study intends to test the effect of tACS treatment, which has been discovered in the previous pilot study.
-Three-month follow-up assessment will be conducted to test the changing of the executive-control function and its mechanism.
+Gambling disorder has become a major social and public health problem in China.
+Executive-control dysfunction is the main symptom of behavioral addictions such as gambling disorder.
+Previous studies have demonstrated that abnormal neural activity is distributed across multiple brain regions and networks throughout the whole brain.
+Research has shown that abnormal neural activity, particularly in the gamma band, contributes to executive-control deficits.
+High-intensity transcranial Alternating Current Stimulation (HI-tACS) has been found to improve executive-control function by modulating this abnormal gamma-band activity.
+However, this has not yet been verified in gambling disorder patients.
+The investigators assume that HI-tACS could improve gambling disorder patients' executive-control function by modulating abnormal gamma-band neural activity, which is closely associated with executive-control deficits.
+This study intends to test the effect of HI-tACS treatment, which was discovered in a previous pilot study.
+A three-month follow-up assessment will be conducted to examine changes in executive-control function and its underlying mechanism.
 This study will provide a practical and theoretical basis for developing a novel treatment for gambling disorder.

 Study Type